cyberoblivion/co-blog/_posts/2024-10-22-windows-11-guest-on-linux-kvm.markdown

     </li>
     <li>
       Once the configuration is complete, select 'Begin Installation.'
-After installation, ensure you install any necessary drivers or tools such as the virtio drivers for improved VM performance.
-The latest Windows VirtIO binary drivers are available here curtesy of Fedora!:
+After installation, ensure you install any necessary drivers or tools such as the VirtIO drivers for improved VM performance.
+The latest Windows VirtIO binary drivers are available here courtesy of Fedora!:
       <br/>
       <a href="https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/latest-virtio/virtio-win-guest-tools.exe">
         Download VirtIO binary drivers